A Three-Question Process for Product Team Success

 And so a lot of times you can introduce a lot of change and that can create friction, but my experience here is actually been incredibly positive because the teams have been really excellent at embracing change and looking for ways to actually lead part of that change and how we get better at what we do.

-And I know your team know it does kind of cover the whole product lifecycle.
+Rebecca: And I know your team knows it does kind of cover the whole product lifecycle.
 Right.
 So both what we would consider product management and product marketing.

 And then how do we kind of put that together to make sure that from from a product Center of Excellence we’re offering up what you actually need not just kind of blanketing like “hey, go do all these things, and you’ll be great.”
 So it really gave us a way to get a lot of direct feedback from the teams, really understand where they were at in terms of like what their strengths were what their weaknesses were, what gaps they had in terms of like I said missing you know, kind of key tools resources and things, and also helped us kind of across the teams determine where they can leverage each other.
 So that gave us a really good current state view to work from to work from.
 And so with that, that kind of helped us build out our plan for what we’re going to do to kind of serve those teams throughout the year.

-And I know one of the things that came from that assessment that I’m really excited to dig into is what you guys kind of have called the three essential to market driven products.
+Rebecca: And I know one of the things that came from that assessment that I’m really excited to dig into is what you guys kind of have called the three essential to market-driven products.
 He talked a little bit about that initiative, which I know you just kicked off.

 It helps them understand right.
 How many times have I been asked, like, well, how big is that opportunity?
 Or what am I really going to get back or how did you prioritize that over the other thing I asked for, you know, so they they’re beginning to process how does this help me have a little bit more, you know, have a fact base to answer those questions with?
 I think the other thing that it does is, you know, in the world of being a product leader.
 There’s a ton of things that are coming at you all the time.
 You’re getting inputs from sales, you have a client that’s unhappy to do it today about something you run into somebody in somebody else and then give you some more inputs.
 Why don’t we have this?
 Can we just add this?
 I need these three things.
 I mean there’s just this barrage of things always going on that are coming at our product team and how do they begin to rationalize where they start right?
 How do they begin to rationalize if I do this one thing these three things make perfect sense after that?
 Or how did I, how did I prioritize one thing or the other and so the things that go into these three essentials really help them.
 Like I said, build that fact base, the rationale, the why behind here’s what we’re actually delivering and why it ties into a lot of things about why this is a strong opportunity, how this helps us position ourselves against others in the market, how it drives client satisfaction because we’re actually solving their client needs and so on and so forth.